culturecreates/footlight-calendar-widget/README.md

 The Footlight widget can be added to a webpage using an iFrame or div.

-Note: Deeplinking requires that the web page pass the received url search parameters to the widget (to discuss).
+Note: Deep linking (to a particular day or event details) requires that the web page pass the received url search parameters to the widget (to discuss).

 ### div integration example: